MaybeMae1/Keyboard-Substitution-Program/README.md

 # Keyboard-Substitution-Program
-A custom Kerbal Space Program Conroller made for the Hack Club Stardance event
+A custom Kerbal Space Program Controller made for the Hack Club Stardance event